• Does Stomach Staple Surgery work?

 stomach-staple-surgeryIn bariatric medicine, stomach stapling – also known as gastric stapling or gastroplasty – is a surgical technique which uses gastric staples to reduce the size of the stomach, creating a “new” stomach pouch.
 The pouch will typically be big enough to hold one to three ounces of food at a time.

 At the lower end of this “new” stomach, an opening of about two centimeters is created.
 This slows down the passage of food, allowing the individual to feel full sooner.
-As a result, the individual can only eat just a small quantity of food at a time.
+As a result, the individual can eat only a small quantity of food at a time.

 After Stomach Staple Surgery